 If you believe you have seen a crime or suspicious incident occur on campus and would like to report it anonymously, you may call 254-710-2222 and tell the police dispatcher you would like to anonymously report a crime.
 You may also complete an online form.
 (Department of Public Safety)

 Baylor University is committed to a caring and compassionate community.
 No university, however, is immune to problems of bias and prejudice.
-If you believe you have been subject to a bias-motivated act, one avenue to pursue is the Bias-Motivated Incident Support Team, or BMIST.
+If you believe you have been subject to a bias-motivated act, one avenue to pursue is the Bias Reponse Team, or BRT.

 CSAs are required to report Clery Act qualifying crimes and mandated policy violations of which they are aware, on a timely basis, to Baylor University Department of Public Safety.
 Under the Clery Act, CSAs are only obligated to report, Clery Act qualifying crimes and mandated policy violations which occurred on campus, in public areas bordering campus and in certain non-campus buildings owned or controlled (leased) by the University.
 The qualifying crimes, policies and geographic designations are defined in CSA training.